canopas/react-file-upload/README.md

 ## Examples

-We are providing some examples with design. so, you can easily take it and use into your project.
+We are providing some examples with design. so, you can easily use it in your project.

 ### Canvas View